KirolosKhairy/KirolosKhairy/README.md

      Style: Dark / Professional (no green theme)
      Notes:
      - Skills badges keep their original colors (as requested)
-     - Content is expanded (not shortened) while keeping your info
 ========================================================== -->

 <!-- Header -->